calder/rust-mafia/README.md

 ## Roles

 Instead of first class roles, players have any number of temporary or permanent modifiers.

-Here are example implementations of the classic mafia roles:
+Examples:

 | Role | Implementation |
 | ---- | -------------- |